You're tuned to the most listened to Radio Talk Show in America, a radio talk show that is appointment listening.

 Let's see.

-Seattle yesterday named one of the top five hot spots for election fraud by the nonpartisan American Center for Voting Rights in a report entitled, and we had they named Philadelphia yesterday, we had that vote fraud, intimidation and suppression in the 2004 presidential race.
+Seattle yesterday named one of the top five hot spots for election fraud by the nonpartisan American Center for Voting Rights in a report entitled, and we had, they named Philadelphia yesterday, we had that, vote fraud, intimidation, and suppression in the 2004 presidential race.

 Seattle joined on the list by Philadelphia, Milwaukee, Cleveland, and St. Louis, East St. Louis.

-Now let's see.
+Now, let's see.

-Uh Philadelphia, Pennsylvania, that's blue state.
+Philadelphia, Pennsylvania, that's blue state.

 Milwaukee, Wisconsin.

-How do Wisconsin go, Mr. Snerdley?
+How did Wisconsin go, Mr. Snerderly?

-Wisconsin a red or a blue state.
+Wisconsin to red or a blue state.

-I'm not Wisconsin's a blue state.
+Wisconsin is a blue state.

-Uh red state, but that's under under dispute.
+Ohio, red state, but that's under dispute.

 The Democrats think there was a ballot fraud there.